Hendrix-CS/csci150/projects/project1.md

 	name = input("What is your name? ")
 	print(f"Hi, {name}!")

 	animal = input("What is your favorite animal? ")
 	if animal == "lemur":
 		print("Mine too!")
 	else:
 		print(f"That's nice, I guess {animal}s are OK.")

+**It is not necessary** to check that the user inputs the correct kind of answer.
+However, your instructions should make clear what answer(s) are expected.
+That is, iyou should do something like:  "Are you a current Hendrix Student ('y' or 'n')?"
+It is okay if your code crashes if someone accidentally enters 'yes' -- you do not need to check for this.

 ### Type Conversion

 The `input(str)` function will always return a `str`.
 Even if you type in a number.
 This can cause problems, as shown below.

 	x = input("Type a number between 1 and 10. ")
 	print(x + 3)

 We can fix this with conversion functions. `int(str)` will take a `str` as a parameter, and return an `int`.

 	x = input("Type a number between 1 and 10. ")
 	y = int(x)
 	print(y + 3)

 Of course, the user could make a mistake and not enter an integer at all.
 For now, assume you have good users who always enter the correct type.
 Later, we will see how to fix this error.

 If converting the result of a call to `input(str)`, you can usually do the conversion at the same time.